Decoding Correlated Errors in Quantum LDPC Codes

-We aim to decode correlated errors within the circuit-level noise model.
+\arxiv{\subheading{Contributions}} \natcomm{ } In this work, we focus on MP decoding of correlated errors under the circuit-level noise model.
 The starting observation is that the inefficiency of MP decoding in performing the intended inference stems from the structural properties of the underlying decoding graph.
-Thus, we focus on modifying the decoding graph to enable more accurate MP inference.
+Accordingly, our contributions center on modifying the decoding graph to improve its suitability for MP decoding, and on exploiting the new structure via an expert selection of MP decoding parameters.

 Considering the correlated detector error model, the decoding graph is a bipartite graph involving error nodes and check nodes.
 Error nodes correspond to $X$, $Y$, or $Z$ errors propagating from different locations in the syndrome measurement circuit (possibly merging multiple locations if they produce the same syndrome), while check nodes correspond to either $X$ or $Z$ detectors (we assume CSS codes).
 The core of our approach is a graph augmentation and rewiring technique that transforms the original detector error model graph into a new graph representing an equivalent decoding problem, while eliminating 4-cycles passing through $Y$-type error nodes.
-Eliminating 4-cycles is intended to facilitate MP inference; thus, we refer to the proposed graph transformation as \emph{graph augmentation and rewiring for interference} (abrv.
+Eliminating 4-cycles is intended to facilitate MP inference; thus, we refer to the proposed graph transformation as \emph{graph augmentation and rewiring for inference} (abrv.
 GARI).

 We then perform MP decoding on the new graph obtained after applying GARI.
 Our MP decoding consists of a normalized MS (NMS) algorithm with a hybrid serial-layered message schedule, chosen to optimize the decoding accuracy while also reducing the overall latency.
 For the tested BB codes, this results in a logical error rate matching that of the best-performing BPOSD, with OSD of order-zero.